CarlosAmaral/song_play_analysis/README.md

     - time table: dimensional table containing data related to the times when users when users were listening to music;
     - users table: dimensional table containing user data such as first and last name, gender and subscription level.

-Lasly, the fact table that gathers the data from these two data sets is called songplay table.
+Lastly, the fact table that gathers the data from these two data sets is called songplay table.
 It contains FKs such as artist Id, song Id and user Id, as well as timestamp of when the song was played and location.

 ## Setup